Betony at the Community Woodland (photo: Sue Ashton)

 List of 36 flowering plants recorded at the woodland in July 2023:

-Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Chickweed (Stellaria media), Corn chamomile (Anthemis arvensis), Corn marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Fleawort (Senecio cineraria), Fringed water lily (Nymphoides peltata), Herb Robert (Geranium Robertianum), Knapweed (Centaurea nigra), Lady’s bedstraw (Gallium verum), Lesser bindweed (Convolvulus arvensis), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow barley (Hordeum secalinum), Meadow buttercup (Ranunculus acris), Meadow foxtail (Alopecurus pratensis), Mullein (Verbascum thapsus), Pickerel weed (Pontederia chordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Scabious (Scabiosa columbaria), Soft hawk’s-beard (Crepis mollis), Spear thistle (Cirsium vulgare), Thin runner willow herb?
+Betony (Betonica officinalis), Bindweed (Calystegia sepium), Bird’s-foot trefoil (Lotus corniculatus), Bramble (Rubus ulmifolius), Buddleia (Buddleia davidii), Bulrush/Reedmace (Typha latifolia), Chickweed (Stellaria media), Corn chamomile (Anthemis arvensis), Corn marigold (Glebionis segetum), Creeping buttercup (Ranunculus repens), Creeping thistle (Cirsium arvense), Daisy (Bellis perennis), Fleawort (Senecio cineraria), Fringed water lily (Nymphoides peltata), Herb Robert (Geranium Robertianum), Knapweed (Centaurea nigra), Lady’s bedstraw (Galium verum), Lesser bindweed (Convolvulus arvensis), Long smooth-headed poppy (Papaver dubium), Marjoram (Origanum vulgare), Meadow barley (Hordeum secalinum), Meadow buttercup (Ranunculus acris), Meadow foxtail (Alopecurus pratensis), Mullein (Verbascum thapsus), Pickerel weed (Pontederia cordata), Purple loosestrife (Lythrum salicaria), Ragwort (Senecio jacobaea), Red campion (Silene doica), Scabious (Scabiosa columbaria), Soft hawk’s-beard (Crepis mollis), Spear thistle (Cirsium vulgare), Thin runner willow herb?
 (Epilobium obscurum), Tufted vetch (Viccia cracca), White campion (Silene alba), White clover (Trifolium repens), Yarrow (Achillea millefolium).

 JUNE 2023